Andy Thoma

-Andrew Thomas Thoma (born April 29, 1993) is an American soccer defender.
+Andrew Thomas Thoma (born April 29, 1993) is a retired American soccer defender.

 Career

-College and Amateur
+College and amateur

 Thoma spent his entire college career at the University of Washington.
 He made a total of 80 appearances for the Huskies and tallied one goal and seven assists.

 He also played in the Premier Development League for Washington Crossfire.

 Professional

 On January 15, 2015, Thoma was selected in the second round (24th overall) of the 2015 MLS SuperDraft by the Portland Timbers.
 On March 29, he made his debut for USL affiliate club Portland Timbers 2 against Real Monarchs.
 On December 16, 2015, he was re-signed by Timbers.

-Following his release by Portland, Thoma signed with USL side Whitecaps FC 2 on March 3, 2017.
+Following his release from Portland, Thoma signed with USL side Whitecaps FC 2 on March 3, 2017.
+Thoma retired following his release from Whitecaps FC 2 on November 21, 2018.
+Thoma now works as the Soccer Program Coordinator for King's way Christian School in Vancouver, Washington.